What are Layer 2 (L2) Blockchains?

 Sidechains

-Sidechains are separate blockchains with independent block parameters and consensus algorithms that don’t inherit the layer 1 blockchain’s security.
-Moreover, sidechains don’t publish state changes and transaction data back to the mainnet.
+Sidechains are separate blockchains with independent block parameters and consensus algorithms that don’t inherit the layer 1 blockchain’s security and don’t publish state changes and transaction data back to the mainnet.
+So technically, some wouldn't include sidechains as part of the layer 2 blockchain ecosystem.

 However, sidechains can be EVM-compatible, meaning Etheruem-based smart contracts can easily migrate to these sidechains and interact with Ethereum using blockchain bridges.